blixt/ChromeGPT/README.md

 ![Screenshot 2024-05-26 at 12 45 12](https://github.com/blixt/ChromeGPT/assets/158591/fefd7ac0-b5c7-4d72-b28c-c268acdae18a)

-Note that if you didn't set a vision model as your default ChatGPT model, this won't work.

 ### For developers

 More concretely, this extension injects a bit of JavaScript that finds the